 Under Section 11 of the Children Act 2004 duties are placed on a range of organisations and individuals to ensure to ensure their functions are discharged with regards to the safeguarding of children and young people.
 The statutory guidance (Working Together) does not identify a multi academy trust as a separate organisation.
 Nor are academies named under Section 11 of the Children Act 2004 but they are captured under other legislation, for example Sections 157 and 175 of the Education Act 2002, Sections 94 (1) and (2) of the Education and Skills Act 2008, the Education Regulations 2011 and 2014.

-In September 2016 the DfE updated ‘Keeping Children Safe in Education – statutory guidance for schools and colleges’.
-This guidance contains information on what schools, including academies, should do and sets out the legal duties which they must comply with.
+The key DfE safeguarding document is ‘Keeping Children Safe in Education – statutory guidance for schools and colleges’.
+This guidance is updated annually and contains information on what schools, including academies, should do and sets out the legal duties which they must comply with.

 In law individual academies are deemed to be ‘relevant partners’ of their local authority and as such are under a duty to co-operate in that local authority’s Local Safeguarding Children’s Board arrangements.
 The Education (Independent School Standards) Regulations 2014 apply a duty on proprietors of independent schools including academies to make arrangements for ensuring that their functions are exercised with a view to safeguarding and promoting the welfare of children.
 This legal requirement and the values and principles that underpin Montsaye Community Learning Partnership mean that it is essential that the multi academy trust ensures not only compliance at the local level but also assumes a strategic responsibility to ensure that safeguarding practice is of high quality.